-2. Walter W. Brown Scholarship Award - \$200
+1. Walter W. Brown Scholarship Award - \$200

-Based on the following criteria:
+This award is based on the following criteria:

 - Gr.
-12 student with the highest average who has not received a government scholarship. - Sponsored and selected by the staff of Walter W. Brown School.

-• For those students who plan on enrolling in a secondary education program within one year of graduation, the scholarship funds will be held in trust.
+12 student with the highest average who has not received a government scholarship. - Sponsored and selected by the staff of Walter W. Brown School. - For those students who plan on enrolling in a secondary education program within one year of graduation, the scholarship funds will be held in trust.

-3. Walter W. Brown SRC Scholarship - \$200
+2. Walter W. Brown SLG Scholarship - \$200